 - 10.1 Further / Supplementary Assessment is the formal approval by a Board of Examiners for a student to undertake an additional assessment task that provides an opportunity for the student to pass the unit. - The Board of Examiners is responsible for determining whether Further / Supplementary Assessment is offered to a student (where Further / Supplementary Assessment is permitted within the unit).
-The Board of Examiners may consider available information (e.g. known exceptional circumstances, study period outcomes across all units, and achievement of individual unit learning outcomes). - 10.3 Generally, Further / Supplementary Assessment should only be considered for students: - a) who have obtained an overall mark of at least 45 in the unit; - b) who have obtained a CWA greater than 50 (unless only one unit is attempted in the study period); - c) whose attendance in the unit is at least 75% and attendance for the relevant study period is above 80% in the case of Australian campuses and 90% in the case of Curtin Singapore; and - d) who have not breached Academic Integrity in the relevant study period. - 10.4 The Further / Supplementary Assessment task could be an examination or assignment or other work; it does not need to be a formal examination or cover all material in the unit.
+The Board of Examiners may consider available information (e.g. known exceptional circumstances, study period outcomes across all units, and achievement of individual unit learning outcomes). - 10.3 Generally, Further / Supplementary Assessment should only be considered for students: - a) who have obtained an overall mark of at least 45 in the unit; - b) who have obtained a CWA greater than 50 (unless only one unit is attempted in the study period);

+- c) whose attendance in the unit is at least 75% and attendance for the relevant study period is above 80% in the case of Australian campuses and 90% in the case of Curtin Singapore; and - d) who have not breached Academic Integrity in the unit in the study period. - Any variations to the above will be at the discretion of the Board of Examiners, bearing in mind the need for decision-making to be consistent and fair. - 10.4 The Further / Supplementary Assessment task could be an examination or assignment or other work; it does not need to be a formal examination or cover all material in the unit.
 The Further / Supplementary Assessment task can be any activity that will enable the student to adequately demonstrate achievement of the learning outcomes of the unit. - 10.5 The Academic Director may determine that Further / Supplementary Assessment is not permitted in a unit.
-This will be specified on the Unit Outline, and it will apply to all students enrolled in that unit.

-- 10.6 In the case where a final result was not ready at the time of the Board of Examiners meeting (including where grades of X, GNS, or DA have been allocated before or at the Board of Examiners), upon the presentation of a student's final grade for a unit, the Academic Director has the discretion to award a Further / Supplementary Assessment. - 10.7 A maximum of two (2) Further / Supplementary Assessments may be granted to the same student in a program, although this maximum may be waived by the Board of Examiners or the Academic Director in exceptional circumstances. - 10.8 The Academic Director, upon a member of the Board of Examiners making a case in writing for an individual situation and/or where the decision and reasoning is recorded, may relax the two (2) Further / Supplementary Assessment limitation at their discretion.
+This will be specified on the Unit Outline, and it will apply to all students enrolled in that unit. - 10.6 In the case where a final result was not ready at the time of the Board of Examiners meeting (including where grades of X, GNS, or DA have been allocated before or at the Board of Examiners), upon the presentation of a student's final grade for a unit, the Academic Director has the discretion to award a Further / Supplementary Assessment. - 10.7 A maximum of two (2) Further / Supplementary Assessments may be granted to the same student in a program, although this maximum may be waived by the Board of Examiners or the Academic Director in exceptional circumstances. - 10.8 The Academic Director, upon a member of the Board of Examiners making a case in writing for an individual situation and/or where the decision and reasoning is recorded, may relax the two (2) Further / Supplementary Assessment limitation at their discretion.